lemmingapex/wifi-probe-request-detector/README.md

 ```
 ## About

-The script will put your wifi chipset into monitor mode and then listen from probe requests.
+The script will put your wifi chipset into monitor mode and then listen for probe requests.
 The script changes the wifi channel every four seconds to monitor the traffic over a larger range of frequencies.